 E-invoicing enables businesses to automate their invoice reconciliation processes.
-We use the 5.5 billion electronic individual C2B and B2B payments made annually4 as a proxy for the annual number of invoices that could benefit from the implementation of auto-reconciliation solutions.
+We use the 5.5 billion electronic individual consumer-to-business (C2B) and business-to-business B2B payments made annually4 as a proxy for the annual number of invoices that could benefit from the implementation of auto-reconciliation solutions.